 Professor Schoenung has many years of experience in studying the materials selection process for all types of materials in a variety of applications.
 Her research focuses on the analysis of factors that guide the materials selection decision-making process, such as economics, environmental impact and toxicity, cost-performance trade-offs, and market potential.
 Professor Schoenung uses tools and datasets from several disciplines including management theory, health risk assessment, life cycle assessment and environmental economics in her research approach.

-University of California, Berkeley -- Service Term: 2009 to Present
+Professor of Clinical Medicine, Emeritus University of California, San Francisco -- Service Term: 2020 to Present

 Rebecca Sutton, Ph.D.